-- Wrong grade students should contact the instructor and request a review of the record. - Dispute of a grade students should contact the instructor and request a review of the record.
+- 1. Wrong grade students should contact the instructor and request a review of the record. - 2.
+Dispute of a grade students should contact the instructor and request a review of the record.
 If a resolution is not met, the student should contact the chair of the department.
+If a resolution is still not met, the student should contact the Vice President and Dean of Academic Affairs Office.
+The VPAA's Office will not review a dispute of grade until the proper procedure has been followed.
 Please note, students should provide supporting documentation for grade disputes. - 3.
 When a "W" does not appear for a withdrawn course students should contact the Registrar's Office. - 4.
 When an added course does not appear on the grade report students should contact the Registrar's Office. - 5.
-When there is an error in the grade point average or credit hours students should contact the Registrar. - 6.
+When there is an error in the grade point average or credit hours students should contact the Registrar's Office. - 6.
 When "NG" is awarded for suspicion of academic dishonesty students should contact the professor who awarded the mark.